 How do you decide what merchandise to produce?

 Members’ suggestions, including the information about their preferred productions helps us to target our efforts towards the most popular shows, although we aim to cover all of them to some degree.
-Many of our items have either been suggested by our members, or in some cases (such as with mini-models) actually produced by our talented members.
+Many of our items have either been suggested by our members, or in some cases actually produced by our talented members.

 Can I play your DVDs outside the UK?